 It’s been nearly a decade since we last saw Stallone as Rocky in Rocky Balboa (2006) and this one takes his story forward.
 Starring Michael B. Jordan, this film has quite a few things right to eventually make it a surprise hit.

-Not just boxing or the adrenaline rush involved, but the whole package in terms of story, acting, characterization and, of course, drama filled with emotional elements that together makes CREED a really cool, engaging and moving flick.
+Not just boxing or the adrenaline rush atmosphere, but the whole package in terms of story, acting, characterization and, of course, drama-filled with emotional elements that together make CREED a really cool, engaging and moving flick.

 Watch the trailer for CREED

 The story writes a new chapter with Apollo Creed’s son Adonis Creed (Jordan) who never knew his famous father or his legacy as a world heavyweight champion, but still, he is driven by his blood.
 Leaving his comfortable life, when he finally wants to be a boxer and needs a trainer, he eventually lands at the door of none other than his father’s one-time rival, the champion Rocky Balboa.

 CREED is a nice spinoff of Rocky, considering the original storyline of all those films in the franchise, the champion is back in a different avatar — as a mentor.
 As we all have started thinking that probably Stallone has now little to offer other than those high-octane action films The Expendables, he is up again and this time to teach few lessons to the kid CREED as well as to learn few, as he himself fights a different battle in the film.